-The frustration of long power outages for one of WA’s iconic holiday towns, will be a ghost from Christmas past, following a collaboration by Western Power and Synergy.
+The frustrations of long and numerous power outages for one of WA’s iconic holiday towns, have become a thing of the past, following a collaboration by Western Power and Synergy.

-The utilities have successfully completed work on a microgrid configuration for Bremer Bay.
+In late 2017, the utilities successfully completed work on a microgrid configuration for Bremer Bay.
 The network and power station’s upgrade allows for automatic start-up of the microgrid during peak power periods and will prevent long outages on their long feeder line.

-Western Power Head of Network Planning Matt Cheney said this project will significantly improve customer experience in the Great Southern town and proved both utilities’ appetite for smart solutions.
+As anticipated by both utilities, this project improved customer experience in the Bremer Bay and proved both utilities’ appetite for smart solutions.

-“Following an outage, before we could start and link the generator to the network, someone had to drive for two hours, then begin a complex process to switch power supplies,” Mr Cheney said.
+“Following an outage, before we could start and link the generator to the network, someone had to drive for two hours, then begin a complex process to switch power supplies,” said a spokesman for Western Power

 “With Synergy’s investment in upgrading the Bremer Bay power station’s control system, we’ve applied an intelligent network solution that means we can automatically fire up the power station, reducing most outages to around a minute.”